K Kite Agent Passport Kitepass CLI

 The local secret used to decrypt the stored Principal Account session.

-Encrypted agent profiles with passport_id, public key metadata, and inline envelopes.
+Encrypted local passport records with passport_id, public key metadata, and inline envelopes.

 Operational guidance